axel-achart/hello-dbms/README.md

-A **DBMS (Database Management System)** is software used to store, organize, query, update, and secure data.
+**DBMS (Database Management System)** is software used to store, organize, query, update, and secure data.

 ### **Types & Examples**